Metalhead (Black Mirror): Production

 While series one and two of Black Mirror were shown on Channel 4 in the UK, Netflix commissioned the series for 12 episodes (split into two series of six episodes) in September 2015 with a bid of $40 million, and in March 2016, Netflix outbid Channel 4 for the right to distribute the series in the UK.
 The six episodes in series four were released on Netflix simultaneously on 29 December 2017.
 "Metalhead" is listed as the fifth episode, though as each episode is standalone the episodes can be watched in any order.

-"Metalhead" is the shortest episode of Black Mirror, with a length of 41 minutes.
+"Metalhead" is the second-shortest episode of Black Mirror, with a length of 41 minutes (at 40 minutes, "Mazey Day" is the shortest).
 The episode was written by series creator Charlie Brooker and directed by David Slade.
 Maxine Peake stars in the episode as Bella.
 Joel Collins worked as the production designer.
 With Al Green as music editor, the soundtrack features compositions by Krzysztof Penderecki and includes some pieces which were used in 1980 horror film The Shining.